Effects of Hurricane Katrina in New Orleans: New Orleans Convention Center

 Because of Hurricane Katrina, the Ernest N. Morial Convention Center suffered a loss of water access and electricity, and one of its convention halls had a large hole in its ceiling.
 The center was otherwise only lightly damaged.

 On August 29, as people were being turned away at the Superdome and rescues continued, rescuers began dropping people off at the Convention Center, which, at 8 ft above sea level, easily escaped the flood.
 Captain M.A.
-Pfeiffer of the NOPD was quoted as saying, "It was supposed to be a bus stop where they dropped people off for transportation.
-The problem was, the transportation never came."
+Pfeiffer of the NOPD was quoted as saying, “It was supposed to be a bus stop where they dropped people off for transportation.
+The problem was, the transportation never came.”
 By the afternoon of the 29th, the crowd had grown to about 1,000 people.
-The convention center's president (who was there with a small group of convention center employees at this time) addressed the crowd near dark, informing them that there was no food, water, medical care, or other services.
+The convention center’s president (who was there with a small group of convention center employees at this time) addressed the crowd near dark, informing them that there was no food, water, medical care, or other services.
 By late on the evening of the 29th, the convention center had been broken into, and evacuees began occupying the inside of the convention center.

 A contingent of 250 National Guard engineering units occupied one part of the convention center beginning August 30 and remained there until September 1, at times barricaded in their location.
 The units were never given orders to control the crowd, and were not expected to be prepared for such a task, as engineering units.
 The number of people at the convention center continued to grow over the next three days by some estimates to as many as 20,000 people.
 Reasons for arriving included being sent to the convention center from the overwhelmed Superdome, being dropped off there by rescuers, or hearing about the convention center as a shelter via word of mouth.
 No checking for weapons was done among the crowd as was done at the Superdome, and a large store of alcohol kept at the Convention Center was looted.
-Reports of robberies, murder, and rapes began to surface,Burnett, John.
-"More Stories Emerge of Rapes in Post-Katrina Chaos ."
-National Public Radio.
-December 21, 2005. in particular that a 14-year-old girl had been raped and that seven dead bodies were lying on the third floor.
+Reports of robberies, murder, and rapes began to surface, in particular that a 14-year-old girl had been raped and that seven dead bodies were lying on the third floor.
 In general, those who died, regardless of cause of death, were not moved or removed and were left to decompose.

 By September 1, the facility, like the Superdome, was completely overwhelmed and declared unsafe and unsanitary.
 However, even though there were thousands of people who were evacuating at the center, along with network newscasters, pleading desperately for help on CNN, FOX, and other broadcast outlets, FEMA head Michael Brown and Homeland Security Secretary Michael Chertoff both claimed that they had no knowledge of the usage of the Convention Center as a shelter until the afternoon of September 1.